 Finally, don’t be afraid to lose people quickly if it turns out they’re not right.
 Stuart Portus, founder of Portus Consulting, “delayed the inevitable” after taking on one wrong hire.
 But after he let him go, he found the whole team began to thrive.
 “The team is so much better now,” says Stuart.
 “We thought the team loved him, but we found after he’d gone that they really didn’t.
 We learnt the importance of going with gut feel.
 We’d rather wait to get the right person.
 And when we do get it wrong we act fast.”

-Are you looking for a learning system that helps engage new employees to perform better?
+Are you looking for a learning management system (lms) that helps engage new employees to perform better?